• Cake

 April 3, 2020 · In: Seasonal, Spring, Tutorials

 Even though Easter isn’t all about colorful eggs, they became such an iconic symbol of the holiday.
 So much that when Wilton asked me to create a cake project for their Easter campaign, eggs were the first thing to come to mind!
-Imagine my delight when I browsed through Wilton’s online shop and found the perfect silicone mold to make these Easter egg cake toppers.
+Imagine my delight when I browsed through Wilton’s online shop and found the perfect mold to make these Easter egg cake toppers.
 With a little painterly inspiration, some colorful Candy Melts, and a little cake pop filling, these cake toppers are so festive and fun to make!

 colorful chocolate easter eggs by sugar and sparrow